Fee Information for Adult Learners

 You may be eligible for an Advanced Learning Loan if you are aged 19 or over and studying an eligible Level 3 or above course, including Access to Higher Education Diplomas.
 For more information, please click here.

-The loan is not subject to a credit check and is only repayable when you are earning over £25,000 per annum.
-Household income is not taken into account (unless you are earning under £15,376.50pa).
+The loan is not subject to a credit check and is only repayable when you are earning over £25,725 per year.
+Household income is not taken into account (unless you are earning under £19,890 per year).

 More information on Advanced Learner Loans can be found here.